 I may as well let you in on a quirk of mine: I own things in sets of fives and tens.
 From perfectly spaced hangers dangle ten t-shirts, five shirts in the other category, five sweaters, five pairs of pants—and five sets of nicer clothing, which I hardly ever and hate to wear.
 Why this obsession?
-I used move around a lot and I have my wardrobe down to an art since the places I moved to and from provide minimum amounts of square feet.
+I used move around a lot and I have my wardrobe down to an art since the places I moved to and from provided minimal amounts of square feet.

 The bulk of my clothes—those articles essential for protection, warmth, and fashion—fit in the main compartment of a sturdy duffle bag.
 I could get by on less, but that would mean doing the laundry more often.
 This bag also has two end compartments: one side accommodates toiletries; the other side fits ten sets of white sport socks, five pairs of black socks, five sets of wool hiking socks, as well as five pairs of pantyhose, and yes, ten sets of matching bras and panties (I will not wear ones that do not match).
-Anything else that is crammable can come along too—camera, squishable shoes, battered paperbacks.
+Anything else that is crammable can come along too—camera, squishable shoes, Kindle.
 You get the picture.
 My life fits in a bag.

 When my life began expanding beyond what could fit in this bag, I experienced unpleasant bouts of anxiety.
 But how did I find comfort in living out of a bag in the first place?

 I learned the importance of living lightly when I had to pack for my first summer job in Yellowstone National Park back in 1996.
 All I really needed to bring were clothes, but I opted for my own blankets and CD player since I had the luxury of a car trunk.
 Not until I traveled across America from Wyoming to Florida and back on a Greyhound Bus did I discover that all I needed could travel with me.